almaan/stereoscope/README.md

 ```

 For a more informative visualization you could also overlay the spots on the tissue image, to see how the spatial patterns
 relates to the morphology, like we did in our figures.
-This type of visualization is not a part of the stereoscope package,
+This type of visualization is not a part of the Stereoscope package,
 but we do provide scripts for this.

 The material that you need for such visualization is:
 * HE-image - image taken of the tissue, can be scaled but not cropped
 * Transformation Matrix - matrix that maps spot coordinates to pixel coordinates
-* Proportion Estimates - output from stereoscope analysis
+* Proportion Estimates - output from Stereoscope analysis
 * Mask (optional)- mask to indicate which parts of the area to be included (transparent) resepectively excluded (black)

 We actually use resized images (30% downscaled), since the original images are unnecessarily large for our